NIASKAA/premiumnative/README.md

 ## Deployment

-Link to app in Apple Store:
+Link to app in Apple Store: Working In Progress

 ## Authors